 Many Patagonia decisions run counter to what we expect from a profit-driven business.
-Our Patagonia case study will show how they use their brand purpose of “saving the planet” to steer their decisions and do the right thing.
+If you are a marketer looking to improve your knowledge about how brands do a great job staying true to themselves, our Patagonia case study will show how they use their brand purpose of “saving the planet” to steer their decisions and do the right thing.
+Most recently, Patagonia has announced they are giving away ownership of their company to earth.

 A few years ago, they were trying to figure out how to handle Black Friday.
 They launched a campaign encouraging their consumers not to buy a new Patagonia jacket.
 Ok, now that’s crazy.